Keene State College: Spaulding Gymnasium

 The Spaulding Gymnasium and Recreation Center is open to all KSC students and faculty free of charge, and to the general public for a fee.
 In addition to the large main gym, it includes a pool, a suspended track, a weight room, and an aerobics room.
 Spaulding houses the Exercise Science and Athletic Training majors.

 TDS Center

 This building is used for the architecture department as well as the product design students.
 It also houses the Safety & Occupational Health Applied Sciences program - the increase in number of students majoring in the Safety & Occupational Health Applied Sciences program has allowed it to grow into a Master's program.

-Thorne-Sagendorph Art Gallery

-The Thorne-Sagendorph art gallery displays student work from the various traditional arts.
-It is occasionally host to touring exhibits and is open daily for viewing.

 Young Student Center

-The Young Student Center was named for Lloyd P. Young, who served as the school's president from 1939-1964.
-It is one of the tallest buildings on campus and is home to the campus bookstore, several food vendors, the campus mailroom, the Mabel Brown auditorium, the colleges' student-run radio station, WKNH, and student organization offices.
+The Young Student Center was named for Lloyd P. Young, who served as the school's president from 1939 to 1964.
+It is one of the tallest buildings on campus and is home to the campus bookstore, several food vendors, the campus mailroom, the Mabel Brown auditorium, student organization offices, and WKNH, the college's student-run radio station.

-Zorn Dining Commons

-The Zorn dining commons was formerly located in the building now known as Media Arts Center.
-Keene State built a much larger facility that opened in the fall of 2005.
-It features a variety of dining options.
-Within the Zorn building but outside the dining area proper is the Hoot-N-Scoot/SONO, a take-out facility with prepackaged meals.

-Owl's Nests

-The Owl's Nests consist of 9 small buildings and a separate laundry building which together house sophomore-seniors.
-Rooms range from lofted suites, traditional suites, and singles.